Register for virtual OMED22 to access on-demand CME content through December 31!

-You can gain AOA recognition for military and federal PGY1 training by applying online, submitting your official duty orders, and having your program send a verification letter.
+You can gain AOA recognition for military and federal PGY1 training by applying online and having your program send a verification letter.

-If your first year of residency was in a military or federal residency program, you’ll need to obtain AOA training recognition if you plan to become AOA board certified.
-You’ll also need AOA training recognition if you intend to practice in Pennsylvania or Florida.
-You can apply for recognition anytime after finishing your first year of residency (PGY1).
+If your first year of residency was in an ACGME military or federal residency program, you’ll need to obtain AOA training recognition if you intend to practice in Pennsylvania.
+You can apply for recognition any time after finishing your first year of residency (PGY1).
 Federal and military residency training is reviewed and recognized on an individual basis.

 Your federal/military PGY1 residency training verification letter must be submitted by your residency program directly to the AOA.
 The letter must also: